jwolpert/fabric/docs/index.md

 # Hyperledger Fabric

-The Fabric is an implementation of blockchain technology, leveraging familiar and proven technologies.
+The Hyperledger Fabric is an implementation of blockchain technology, leveraging familiar and proven technologies.
 It offers a modular [architecture](architecture.md) allowing pluggable implementations of various capabilities, such as smart contracts (chaincode), cryptography, consensus, ledger datastore and more.
 It leverages powerful container technology for its deployment and for providing the execution environment for the smart contracts (chaincode) such that the network is protected from malicious code.

-## Releases
+## Get Hyperledger Fabric

 The Fabric releases are documented [here](releases.md).
-We released our second release under the governance of the Hyperledger Project - [v0.6-preview](http://hyperledger-fabric.readthedocs.io/en/v0.6/) in October, 2016.
+We published our second release under the governance of the Hyperledger Project - [v0.6-preview](http://hyperledger-fabric.readthedocs.io/en/v0.6/) in October, 2016.